parlaynu/megadetector-v5-onnx/docs/export2onnx.md

 ## Optional: Optimize the Model

 You can optionally use the `tools/optimize-onnx.py` script to optimize the model.
+It uses [onnxoptimizer](https://github.com/onnx/optimizer) to generate an optimized version of the model.

 It didn't seem to improve times very much in my testing.